 Range: E55 Type

+Quantification:

+many to many (0,n:0,n)

 Scope note: This property associates the activity of a Sample Taking with the type of the location part from which a sample was taken.
 It is a shortcut of the property O4 sampled at, and it is used as an alternative property, identifying features and material substantial as types of parts of sampling positions.